-The minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy is 5%.
+The minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy is 12%.

-The minimum share is intentionally low as the objective of the investment manager is not to prevent the product from investing in taxonomy-aligned activities within the framework of the investment strategy of the product.
+The minimum share is intentionally low as the objective of the investment manager is not to prevent the product from investing in funds exposed to taxonomy-aligned activities within the framework of the investment strategy of the product.

 The Management Company is improving its Taxonomy-alignment data collection to ensure the accuracy and suitability of its Taxonomy sustainability-related disclosures.
-In the meantime, the financial product will invest in sustainable investments with an environmental objective that are not aligned with the EU Taxonomy.
+In the meantime, the financial product will invest in funds exposed to sustainable investments with an environmental objective that are not aligned with the EU Taxonomy.